 My feud with AD&D is starting to heat up.
 I don't know if I can forgive it for this book.
-Council of Wyrms is well-written and has a great high concept, but it is weighted down with far too many AD&D sacred cows and as a result it never quite comes into its own.
+Council of Wyrms is well-written and has a great high concept, but it is weighted down with far too many of AD&D's characteristic tropes and as a result it never quite comes into its own.

 The quick pitch is this: there's this chain of islands where dragons are so common that they've built a civilization.
 They divide up territory among themselves and rule whole societies of dwarves, elves, and gnomes, filling the same general niche as aristocrats in an oligarchic society.
 Though each dragon is a law unto itself, to ensure they don't kill each other, the oldest and wisest dragons gather in a Council of Wyrms, to mediate duels, recognize territorial claims, and address threats to all dragon-kind.
 Council of Wyrms, the book, not only presents this setting (which would be pretty badass, even if you were just playing it from the demihuman perspective), but it also allows you to play as the dragons themselves.